Chapter 59 BWV 173 Erhöhtes Fleisch und Blut

 The fifty-ninth cantata of the cycle for Whit Monday.

-Two versions of this cantata reveal something of its history about which, as always, Dürr provides valuable information (see p 358 and 816).
+Two versions of this cantata reveal something of its history about which, as always, Dürr provides valuable information (pp 358 and 816).
 It emerged originally as a birthday cantata for Prince Leopold and it exists in that form as C 173a.
 It was recalled for Bach′s first cantata cycle and again in the late 1720s, the form in which it is performed today.
 Bach dropped two of the movements from the original template but made few other changes.
 Further comments, particularly on the ′missing′ movements, may be found later in this volume in the section dealing with secular works.

 The reader′s attention is drawn once more to the fact that a new text would have been set for its ecclesiastical presentation and consequently one has to be careful about making deductions about the congruencies of words and music.
 Nevertheless, as noted elsewhere in these essays, Bach seldom took less than considerable pains to ensure the fitness of his music for new words.
 Thus, there are some connections, even though the re-written texts cannot have inspired the musical ideas.

 One such happy concurrence is apparent in the opening movement, a recitative, although the text on the page gives more the impression of an aria.
 Originally it was a paean of praise to the prince ending with the words—-most Illustrious Leopold.
 The last line of the paraphrased verse is—-exalted flesh and blood.
 The words illustrious and exalted both imply a joyous elevation or ′raising up′, images which can be represented by the same musical processes.
 Hence the burst of ascending demi-semi-quavers in the penultimate bar which, if they were good enough for the prince,must similarly suffice for the representation of Christ′s body and blood.
-Indeed, some may think it even more appropriate.
+Indeed, many would think it even more appropriate.

 In both versions the vocalist is accompanied by strings and continuo, mostly with sustained chords but concluding with a group of emphatic quavers.